pplvieira/deep-sleep-pytorch-forked/Progress.md

 - [ ] Read Nikolas' friend's data.
 - [ ] Use better BIDS notation and folder hierarchy.
 - [ ] Make better visualizations
-- [ ] Describe pipeline necessary when new eft files are added
+- [ ] Describe pipeline necessary when new eft files are added.
+For posterity
+- [ ] .

 ---
 ---